 My deck is made from Ipe and I have walked barefoot on it for years.
-Even in the most extreme cases it is tolerable.
-I have also stepped on some friends' synthetic decks and did the hot foot hustle dance.
+Even in the most extreme cases, it is tolerable.
+I have also stepped on friends' synthetic decks and did the hot foot hustle dance.
 Decking seems to be uncomfortable for me when it gets upwards of 150 degrees.
 (My girls might think a lower temp as they are tenderfeet.)
-Being a former engineer and science geek, I decided to perform a quantifiable test that would compare these surfaces side by side to see just what these values were.
+Being a former engineer and science geek, I decided to perform a quantifiable test that would compare these surfaces side by side.

-I picked up a couple pieces of the aluminum decking and also pulled a number of various materials from my sample kit and some scraps from my shed.
+I picked up a couple pieces of the aluminum decking and also pulled a number of various materials from my sample kit and a few scraps from my shed.
 All in all, 16 samples were tested.
-All of these items were placed in full sun on my deck.
-These items were elevated on some lumber scraps to allow airflow below.
+All these items were placed in full sun on my deck, elevated on lumber scraps to allow airflow below.
 After a few hours of exposure, surface temperatures were measured with an IR scanning digital thermometer.
 Ambient air temp and “shade” control temps were also recorded.

 Some surprises in the results

 Common sense would tell you that darker materials would be hotter, and for the most part this was true.
-I did find however a few quirks.
-All temperatures are measured in Farenheit.
+I did find, however, a few quirks.
+All temperatures are measured in Fahrenheit.